Explore Careers - Job Market Report

 Outlook & Prospects for Editors in Ottawa Region

 The future forecast and current conditions for an occupation can vary based on location or due to changes in the economy, technology, or demand for a product or service.

 |Ottawa Region||(2 of 3 stars)||2016-04-15|

 For the 2015-2017 period, the employment outlook is expected to be fair for Editors (NOC 5122) in the Ottawa region.

 This outlook is the result of an analysis of a number of factors that influence employment prospects in this occupation.
 Some of the key findings are that:

 - A large number of people are expected to retire.

 - This occupation has recently experienced low levels of unemployment.

-This occupation had a regional labour force of about 1,270 at the time of the 2011 National Household Survey.
 Given the large presence of the public sector, more than 14% of editors in the provincial labour force were found in this region.
 Individuals with a proficiency in English and French will likely have improved job prospects in this area.

 Local Labour Market NewsWeek of Oct 19 - Oct 23, 2015